DUNE/p3s/clients/WORKFLOW.md

 cause the client to delete the corresponding object from the database.
 For both DAGs and workflows, this will cause the deletion not only of the object itself as a record, but also of its vertices and edges.
+This is achieved by running the client in this manner:

+`workflow.py -d -w workflow -u 1234567890`

+where "-d" stands for delete, "-w" stands for "what" since both DAGs and workflows can be deleted via this interface, and "-u" stands for UUID of the object to be deleted.
 Until serious testing has been completed, please consult the experts about this, such as the author of this software - especially if the system is in production.